bergesinstitute/grafmethodenglish/book-4-unit-5.md

     Passive: Hamlet was written by Shakespeare.
 (Hamlet fue escrito por Shakespeare).

-The passive is much more common in English than in Spanish.
-In Spanish, you often use the reflexive (*se habla español*), while in English we use the passive (*Spanish is spoken*).

-🔹 La voz pasiva es mucho más común en inglés que en español.
-En español se usa a menudo la forma reflexiva (*se habla español*), mientras que en inglés usamos la pasiva (*Spanish is spoken*).

 ## How it is built (construcción)

 The passive is formed with *to be* + past participle.
 The tense is shown by the form